cwendorf/CALM/README.md

 Basic documentation and examples are available:
 [https://cwendorf.github.io/CALM/](https://cwendorf.github.io/CALM/)

-- Examples for extracting hypotheses from existing coding patterns
+- Coded and examples for extracting hypotheses from existing coding patterns
-- Examples for producing codes from contrast hypotheses
+- Code and examples for producing codes from contrast hypotheses
-- Examples for using custom and predefined codes in linear models
+- Coe and examples for using custom and predefined codes in linear models

 ### Citation